 Elemental in good design is the selection, care, and code compliance associated with materials for interiors.
-This course provides the student with a
+This course provides the student with a comprehensive overview of interior materials including characteristics, specifications, and installation processes in project management.

-ID203 History of Interior Design Lecture Hrs: 30 Credit Hrs: 2 This course provides a comprehensive global survey of design in architecture, interiors, furniture, and accessories from the ancient times to the present.
+ID203 History of Interior Design

+This course provides a comprehensive global survey of design in architecture, interiors, furniture, and accessories from the ancient times to the present.
 Although this course will focus primarily on Western civilizations, Eastern design history will be explored as well.
 Prerequisites: ID101, ID103, ID105, ID107, ID109, ID111, ID113, ID115, ID117